Elings Park Dog Owners Group (EPDOG)

 Code of Conduct

-- Maintain control of your dog(s), on-leash and off, you are responsible for your dogs’ actions at all times.
+- Maintain control of your dog(s), on-leash and off, you are responsible for your dogs’ actions and behavior at all times.

 - All dogs must have a current EPDOG tag attached to their collar when on Park grounds.

 - Follow all posted instructions, as well as all verbal requests by staff regarding Park use.

 - Please respect our special events & weddings.
 And avoid areas that are posted “RESERVED”.

 - Please clean up after your pet everywhere in the Park.
 Mutt Mitts are provided for your convenience.